-Cash Equivalents

-We consider investments with original maturities of three months or less when purchased to be cash equivalents.
+Cash Equivalents - We consider investments with original maturities of three months or less when purchased to be cash equivalents.

-Short-term investments

-We consider investments with original maturities of more than three months but less than twelve months to be short-term investments.
-At December 31, 2018, our short-term investments include U.S. Treasuries with original maturities of less than six months.
-We intend to hold these investments until maturity and have stated them at amortized cost.
-Due to their near-term maturities, amortized cost approximates fair value.
+Short-term Investments - We consider investments with original maturities of more than three months but less than twelve months to be short-term investments.
+At December 31, 2019, our short-term investments include U.S. Treasuries with original maturities of less than six months.
+We intend to hold these investments until maturity and it is not more likely than not that we would be required to sell the investments prior to their maturity.
+The investments are stated at amortized costs, which approximates fair value due to their near-term maturities.
 All short-term investments are traded on active markets with quoted prices and represent level 1 fair value measurements.
-See Note 5 for further discussion of our fair value measurements.